build-on-aws/content/posts/my-personal-assistant-is-a-telegram-bot/index.md

 ---
-layout: blog.11ty.js
 title: My Personal Assistant is a Telegram Bot
 description: Every developer should have personal (bot) assistant to get things (or boring tasks) done.
 tags:
   - telegram
-  - bot
+  - bots
   - serverless
 authorGithubAlias: donnieprakoso
 authorName: Donnie Prakoso
-date: 2022-07-07
+date: 2022-10-28
 ---

 We often need tools to get things done.
 As a developer, one of my productivity hacks is to use Telegram bots to help me get things done quickly.
 From checking the bus schedule for commuting, to image resizing.
 Most of the small, unpleasant tasks I delegate to the Telegram bot.
-Simply put, Telegram bot is my personal assistant.
+Simply put, a Telegram bot is my personal assistant.

 If that opening line got your interest, this article will provide you the base foundation to build Telegram bot.
 Plus, with ready-to-deploy code which you can find on this Github repo.